MartaSolo/files-storage/README.md

 With file-storage you can upload and store your images, documents or any other types of files in a virtual storage.
 The application provides convenient dashboard to manage single file as well ad multiple files.
 A user can copy, download, rename, delete a file, filter and sort files, change layout form grid to list.
 <br/><br/>

-Unauthenticated user have access only to public files.
+Unauthenticated user has access only to public files.
 The user can register and create his own private storage.
-Authenticated user have access to both public and private storage and can switch between them.
+Authenticated user has access to both public and private storage and can switch between them.
 <br/><br/>

 The application is fully **accessible** so the user can use a keyboard to perform any action.